Coarsening Bias from Variable Discretization in Causal Functionals: Introduction

 \section{Introduction}

 Several causal parameters admit identification formulas that require averaging an outcome regression over the distribution of mediating variables.
-This structure arises in mediation analysis \citep{pearl01direct, vanderweele2014mediation}, path-specific effects \citep{avin2005identifiability, shpitser2013counterfactual}, and nonparametric identification of causal effects in hidden-variable DAGs \citep{tian02general, richardson2023nested, bhattacharya2022semiparametric, guo2023flexible, guo2025causal}.
-When the mediator is continuous or high-dimensional, as is common in biomedical and social science applications \citep{salinas2021discovery, huang2022causal, hemade2025revisiting}, evaluating these identifying formulas requires estimating conditional mediator densities and computing integrals with respect to them.
+This structure arises in mediation analysis \citep{pearl01direct, vanderweele2014mediation}, path-specific effects \citep{avin2005identifiability, shpitser2013counterfactual}, and nonparametric identification of causal effects in hidden-variable DAGs \citep{tian02general, bhattacharya2022semiparametric, richardson2023nested, guo2023flexible, guo2024average, guo2025causal}.
+When the mediator is continuous or high-dimensional, as is common in biomedical applications involving biomarkers such as BMI, blood pressure, or gene expression profiles and in social science applications involving cognitive test scores, psychometric measurements, or socioeconomic indices \citep{salinas2021discovery, huang2022causal, hemade2025revisiting}, evaluating these identification formulas requires estimating conditional mediator densities and computing integrals with respect to them.
 Both tasks can be statistically challenging, and Monte Carlo approximations may be computationally intensive and unstable in moderate samples.